OpenTermsArchive/opentermsarchive.org/CONTRIBUTING.md

 You can do this by editing the `.all-contributorsrc` file or by using the bot with `@all-contributors please add @<already_listed_contributor> for <new_contribution_type>`

-### How to delete a contributor
+### How to remove a contributor

 1. Edit the `.all-contributorsrc` file and remove the contributor
-2. Delete the picture in `public/images/contributors` folder
+2. If present, delete the picture in the `public/images/contributors` folder
 3. Generate the contributors table with `npx all-contributors generate`